LutzGross/fingal/examples/ERTSynthetics/README.md

     python3 mkIt.py

-The script inspects the `with_anomaly.geo` file grab the number of electrodes and the spacing.
-The schedule is following a Wenner set-up.
-This can be changed if needed.
+The script inspects the `with_anomaly.geo` file grab the number of electrodes, nuber of lines and their spacings.
+The schedule is following a Wenner set-up for each line.

-Plot the stations to file `stations.png`:
+Plot the stations to file `plot_stations.png`:

-    plotStations.py --image stations --debug config
+    plotStations.py --image plot_stations --debug config

 Create the data file with 1% noise: